cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-chimera/index.md

 :::

 ::: warning
-If you are already jailbroken with unc0ver, make sure to properly [remove it](/removing-unc0ver) before proceeding.
+If you are already jailbroken with another jailbreak (besides Odysseyra1n), make sure to properly [remove it](/restoring-rootfs) before proceeding.
 :::

 ## Downloads